Contents

 You can edit a picture by clicking on it once.
 Selection dots appear around the picture, and you can move it around on the template, resize it, or delete it.
 All pictures used in the program must be bitmap (.bmp) files.

 If you want to change an existing picture on the report and replace it with one of yours, double-click on it.
 You will see the Report Picture window, where you can select and link to a replacement picture.
 To find a picture, click on the open button (with three dots) to the right of the File text field, navigate to your picture file, and select it.
 If after you have changed the picture, your new image is overlapping existing objects, that means it is bigger or smaller than the area in which you’re placing it.
-In this case, you need to select an option from the area labeled If Picture And Frame Are Different Sizes.
+In this case, you need to select an option from the area labeled If Picture and Frame Are Different Sizes.
 You can choose to clip the image, scale it and retain its shape, or scale it to fill the frame.

 When placing graphics you will want to use the send to back option because in most cases you will want text to print on top if the inserted pictures.
 Send front and send to back option is in the Format drop down menu.

 Scale Picture, Retain Shape maintains the aspect ratio.
-If, however, you want to change the width and height of the picture, select Scale Picture, Fill The Frame.
+If, however, you want to change the width and height of the picture, select Scale Picture, Fill the Frame.
 This will allow you to resize the picture as you want, but it will also distort the image.

 You can change the size by selecting the picture and then dragging it using the border handles.
 When you click on the border marks, your cursor will change automatically, letting you know that you are in resize mode.